Cut distance identifying graphon parameters over weak* limits: Introduction

 In~\cite{DGHRR:ACCLIM}, we then approached Theorem~\ref{thm:compactness} by more abstract means.
 Namely, we showed that $\Gamma$ can be chosen as the element with the maximum <<envelope>> in $\ACC\left(\Gamma_{1},\Gamma_{2},\Gamma_{3},\ldots\right)$.
 We recall the notion of envelopes in Section~\ref{subsec:EnvelopesAndStructuredness}.
 For now, it suffices to say that each envelope is a subset of $L^{\infty}(\Omega^{2})$ and the notion of maximality is with respect to the set inclusion.
 In particular, envelopes are not numerical quantities.

-The main focus is to return to the numerical program initiated in~\cite{DH:WeakStar}.
+The main focus of this paper is to return to the numerical program initiated in~\cite{DH:WeakStar}.
 We provide a comprehensive study of graphon parameters where the maximization problem over $\ACC\left(\Gamma_{1},\Gamma_{2},\Gamma_{3},\ldots\right)$ pinpoints cut distance accumulation points.
 We call such parameters <<cut distance identifying>>; further we call parameters satisfying somewhat a weaker property <<cut distance compatible>> (definitions are given in Section~\ref{subsec:BasicsOfCDIGP}).
-In Section~\ref{subsec:BasicsOfCDIGP} we sketch that each cut distance identifying parameter can indeed be used to prove Theorem~\ref{thm:compactness}.
+We introduce similar but more abstract (i.e., non-numerical) notions of <<cut distance identifying graphon orders>> and <<cut distance compatible graphon orders>>.
+In Section~\ref{subsec:BasicsOfCDIGP} we sketch that each cut distance identifying parameter/order can indeed be used to prove Theorem~\ref{thm:compactness}.
+While we initially regarded cut distance identifying/compatible graphon parameters/orders merely as a tool to understanding the relation between the weak{*} and the cut norm topologies, as we shall see below, it naturally led to results regarding quasirandomness, the Regularity Lemma, and graph norms.
+Let us now highlight some of these results, following the order in the paper.
+In this presentation we are somewhat imprecise (in particular, we omit various continuity assumptions) and use notions that can be found in the main body of the text.